osmlab/osm-auth/README.md

 2. Click 'My Settings'
 3. Click 'OAuth 2 applications'
 4. At the bottom, 'Register new application'
-5. Fill in the form & submit
+5. Fill in the form (keeping the _Confidential application?_ checkbox unchecked) & submit
 6. Copy & Paste the client ID, secret, redirect URI and scope(s) into the osmAuth config object as below

 👉 Important:
-- Remember to copy the `client_secret` after setting up your application.
-It won't be available later.
 - The "Redirect URIs" are URIs that OSM is allowed to redirect the user back to.
 You can supply multiple Redirect URIs separated by spaces, and change them later.
 - Redirect URIs must use `https`, except for `127.0.0.1`, which may use `http`